-- 4.1 All animals must be at least 4 years old and registered with the ACDS to compete. - 4.2 An equine which is more than 148 cm high without shoes or more than 149 cm with shoes is classified as horse.
-Below this is classified as pony.
-Small pony is under 124 cm with shoes.
-Ponies up to the height limit may be required to provide an accepted certificate stating the size of the pony with/without shoes. - 4.3 There is no minimum or maximum height. - 4.4 Animals may wear boots and/or bandages during all phases of the competition.
+- 4.1 All animals must be at least 4 years old and registered with the ACDS to compete. - 4.2 An equine which is more than 149 cm is classified as horse.

+An equine which is more than 124 cm high and less than 149 cm is classified as pony.
+An equine which is more than 91 cm high and less than 124 cm is classified as a small pony

+An equine which is less than 91 cm is classified as a VSE.

+Ponies up to the height limit may be required to provide an accepted certificate stating the size of the pony with/without shoes.

+All heights referred to above are with shoes.

+- 4.3 There is no minimum or maximum height. - 4.4 Animals may wear boots and/or bandages during all phases of the competition.
 These must be removed for inspection if requested by an official.